johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 **EL15 Answer:**

-Remember how we learned that Description Logic is a fancy term that explains a way of teaching computers about the world using words and rules?
+Remember how we learned that Description Logic is a fancy name for a way of teaching computers about the world using words and rules and that a finite model property is another way of teaching computers about the world using words and rules?
+Well there is another way we can teach computers called a tree model property!
 A tree model property is like a family tree for the words and rules we teach the computer.
 It helps the computer understand how different things are connected and related to each other, like how a dog is an animal, or how a tree has leaves!
 The tree model helps the computer remember all the different things it has learned and how they fit together, like a big puzzle.
 This makes it easier for the computer to answer questions or figure things out based on what it has learned before.

 **Why is the tree model property important?**